neondatabase/website/content/docs/extensions/pg_prewarm.md

 ## Enable the `pg_prewarm` extension

-Enable the `pg_prewarm` by running the `CREATE EXTENSION` statement in your Postgres client:
+Enable the `pg_prewarm` extension by running the `CREATE EXTENSION` statement in your Postgres client:

 ```sql
 CREATE EXTENSION IF NOT EXISTS pg_prewarm;
 ```

 For information about using the Neon SQL Editor, see [Query with Neon's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 For information about using the `psql` client with Neon, see [Connect with psql](/docs/connect/query-with-psql-editor).

-## Example usage

-This section provides `pg_prewarm` usage examples, demonstrating basic and advanced usage scenarios.

 ## Basic usage